Avant-garde: Theories

-In The Theory of the Avant-Garde (Teoria dell'arte d'avanguardia, 1962), the academic Renato Poggioli provides an early analysis of the avant-garde as art and as artistic movement.
-Surveying the historical and social, psychological and philosophical aspects of artistic vanguardism, Poggioli's examples of avant-garde art, poetry, and music, show that avant-garde artists share some values and ideals as contemporary bohemians.
+In The Theory of the Avant-Garde (Teoria dell'arte d'avanguardia; 1962), the academic Renato Poggioli provides an early analysis of the avant-garde in art and as an artistic movement.
+Surveying the historical, social, psychological, and philosophical aspects of artistic vanguardism, Poggioli's examples of avant-garde art, poetry, and music show that avant-garde artists share some values and ideals as contemporary bohemians.

-In Theory of the Avant-Garde (Theorie der Avantgarde, 1974), the literary critic Peter Bürger looks at The Establishment's embrace of socially critical works of art as capitalist co-optation of the artists and the genre of avant-garde art, because "art as an institution neutralizes the political content of the individual work [of art]".
+In Theory of the Avant-Garde (Theorie der Avantgarde; 1974), the literary critic Peter Bürger looks at the establishment's embrace of socially critical works of art as capitalist co-optation of the artists and the genre of avant-garde art, because "art as an institution neutralizes the political content of the individual work [of art]".

 In Neo-avantgarde and Culture Industry: Essays on European and American Art from 1955 to 1975 (2000), Benjamin H. D. Buchloh argues for a dialectical approach to such political stances by avant-garde artists and the avant-garde genre of art.